Home

 Why would you even want to do this--pay income taxes earlier than required?
 Because if you receive restricted stock in a highly appreciating entity (think Facebook), you would be much better off declaring compensation at a lower amount now and then paying only capital gains taxes later on the subsequent appreciation.
 The compensation is subject to ordinary income tax rates, while the capital gains tax rate is substantially lower.

-WHAT HAPPENS WHEN YOU SELL RESTRICTED STOCK?
+WHAT HAPPENS WHEN I SELL RESTRICTED STOCK?

 It depends on: (1) whether you made an Internal Revenue Code (IRC) Section 83(b) election, and (2) whether you sold the stock to a related party or not.